AEADataEditor/replication-template-development/sample-language-report.md

 ## IRB

 > [REQUIRED] The data collection reported in this article seems to have required IRB approval.
-Please provide IRB approval information in the titlepage footnote.
+Please provide IRB approval information in the titlepage footnote, including protocol number and home institution of the IRB.

 > [REQUIRED] The data collection reported in this article had IRB approval.
 Please provide full IRB approval information, including protocol number and home institution of the IRB, in the titlepage footnote.